 - We are a junk food free campus.

-We offer Spanish for all students.
+We offer Spanish for all 1-8th grade students.
 Following our arts-based framework, much of the early instruction will be song, art, and music-based.
 Games and verse will figure prominently in language instruction through the grades.

 Who is eligible to attend Portland Village School?